mkasu/imageabilitycorpus/README.md

 Each value is given in an interval of [100, 700], corresponding to the Lickert scales used in Psycholinguistic dictionaries (the most common being [1, 5] and [1, 7]).

+## Dataset visualizations

+Some dataset visualizations were created as part of [3].
+The demos showcased in the paper (and possible some extra visualizations) will be made available until the main conference.

 ## Implementations

 [1] (using only visual features) is available at: https://github.com/mkasu/imageabilityestimation